Mass redact a wide range of documents

 How the SSN pattern works:

-Acts as a filter that scans documents for number sequences that match the standard SSN format.
+Scans documents for number sequences matching the standard SSN format.

-- Start of the SSN: Identifies numbers that start at a new line or follow characters such as punctuation or spaces, signalling the beginning of new information.
+Start of the SSN: Identifies numbers starting at a new line or after punctuation or spaces, signaling new information.

-- SSN Format: Checks the sequence to ensure it consists of three digits, a separator, two digits, the same separator and four final digits.
+SSN Format: Checks for three digits, a separator, two digits, the same separator, and four digits.

-- End of the SSN: Ensures that the sequence terminates before certain punctuation marks or at the end of a line, indicating a likely end to that piece of data.
+End of the SSN: Ensures the sequence ends before punctuation or line end, marking the data's likely end.

 IP (Internet Protocol) Addresses: